 WordPress hosting allows you to focus on your content rather than on server details.
 You will get access to free backups, regular updates, and enhanced server security.

-If you’re just getting started or need to host many low-traffic/low-resource WordPress blogs, shared hosting can be the perfect choice for you.
+If you are just getting started or need to host many low-traffic/low-resource WordPress blogs, shared hosting can be the perfect choice for you.

-When your website grows well in traffic and importance rises, it makes sense to invest in improved performance and infrastructure to manage traffic spikes while you focus on the less technical aspects of running a website.
+As your website grows in traffic and importance, it makes sense to invest in improved performance and infrastructure to manage traffic spikes while you focus on the less technical aspects of running a website.